view all images ( of 19 shown)

 Relocation

-Born in IA, Thomas lived for much of his youth in Fort Collins, CO; his father's death forced him to leave Colorado State College in 1886, to obtain carpentry work in Denver, CO, where he remained for about five years.
-He returned to Colorado State College in 1891 and graduated in 06/1894; Thomas moved to Paris in 1895-1896 to attend the American Atelier, an architecture school not connected to the premier Ecole des Beaux-Arts; in 1896, he returned to Denver and resumed a nascent architectural practice.
+Born in IA, Thomas lived for much of his youth in Fort Collins, CO.
+His father's death forced him to leave Colorado State College in 1886, to obtain carpentry work in Denver, CO, where he remained for about five years.
+He returned to Colorado State College in 1891 and graduated in 06/1894.
+Thomas moved to Paris in 1895-1896 to attend the American Atelier, an architecture school not connected to the premier Ecole des Beaux-Arts.
+In 1896, he returned to Denver and resumed a nascent architectural practice.

-He traveled with his family around the world from 03/1903-06/1904, returning to Denver.
 In 1900, Thomas lived with his family at 80 Saratoga Street in Montclair, CO; at this time, the family included a Swedish-born servant, Mary S. Carlson (born 05/1858).

 Thomas moved with his family to Seattle, WA, in 1906, where he built a new residence at 802 West Lee Street; the Thomases lived in 1910 in a dwelling at 1401 14th Avenue West, Seattle; again, at this time, a 20-year-old, Scandinavian-born servant, Maria Rundel, lived with the family; he lived in a rented house at 607 15th Avenue NE, Seattle, WA, in 1930; he died in Seattle, WA, at the age of 83.